Aiswarya-prasad/aiswarya-prasad.github.io/_engagement/igem-india-biosummit.md

     height: 400
 ---

-Moderated the discussion built around the sustainable development goals Industry, Innovation, and Infra (Goal 9) & Good health and Well Being (Goal 3) and advised on selecting participants to receive special mentions.
+Moderated the discussion on Health & Medical Data Privacy built around the sustainable development goals Industry, Innovation, and Infra (Goal 9), Good health and Well Being (Goal 3) at the iGEM India BIOSUMMIT 2020